webpack/webpack.js.org/src/content/api/cli.md

 T> The `mode` option would respect the `--node-env` option if you don't set it explicitly, i.e. `--node-env production` would set both `process.env.NODE_ENV` and `mode` to `'production'`

-W> You can not access these environment variables inside bundled code.

 ## Configuration Options